risawitama/verbose-potato/README.md

-## I bought shoes from a drug dealer once.
-I don't know what he laced them with, but I was tripping all day.
+## My sister bet me $15 that I couldn't build a car out of spaghetti.
+You should have seen the look on her face as I drove pasta.